serrynaimo/http-status-singlish/README.md

 # http-status-singlish
-Well, it's HTTP status messages in Singlish
+HTTP status messages in Singlish lor.
+What else you want.

 ## 1xx Informational